 Chronic inflammation fuels joint problems, arthritis, asthma, dementia, heart disease, and cancer.

 It can also make viral infections more problematic.

-Here’s some good news: you could take your anti-inflammatory diet up a notch by drinking this delicious juice in the morning and the ancient Ayurvedic remedy Golden Milk at night.
+Here’s some good news: you could take your anti-inflammatory diet up a notch by drinking this delicious juice in the morning and the ancient Ayurvedic remedy Golden Milk at night or fresh broccoli juice.
 Another great morning-time immunity booster is our lemon, turmeric, and ginger tea.

 And we're always being told to eat foods that will help reduce inflammation.

 Believe it or not, these anti-inflammatory drinks can do just that!
 As you may know, whole foods and a plant-strong diet can make a difference.

 Keep reading to find out how to make an easy anti-inflammatory juice recipe, which along with detox juices and hydrating drinks, can help you get back on track!

 This anti-inflammatory juice recipe is packed with anti-inflammatory foods that are readily available in most grocery stores.

 Ensure you wash thoroughly the vegetables, especially celery stalks, as they tend to hide dirt between their stalks.